 We had a few break-downs this summer.
 The lawn tractor, a faithful beast of thirty years, suddenly quit working.
 Turned out to be a bad PTO clutch.
 I was eventually able to order new parts online, and do the work myself, but it was a discouraging project, as I am really not a mechanic, by inclination.
 But it works again.

-A fellow called me a while back, asking for a custom-made five-string cello.
+A fellow called me a while back, having seen my 5-string fiddles, and asking for a custom-made five-string cello, using all Oregon woods, if possible.
 (No problem…but most of the historic 5-string cellos I am aware of were piccolos…considerably smaller instruments, and quite rare.
 Only a few surviving models.)
 Nope, he wanted a full-size.
 Okeedoke, no problem.
 They even sell Cello-string sets for full-size 5-string cellos.

 But he thought it over, and now is leaning toward a piccolo, just because.
 (They really are a special instrument!)
 But, now I do have a problem: I don’t have one to show him.